turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 #### User Stories (Dashboard)

 Use the `domUpdates.js` file to add information to the DOM.
-This JS file should call methods from `index.js`.
+This JS file should call functions from `index.js`.
 There should not be any DOM manipulation within your `index.js` file.

 - As a user, I should be able to view all recipes.
 - As a user, I should be able to click on a recipe to view more information including directions, ingredients needed, and total cost.